 This accelerated master's program offers opportunities for students to learn about middle/secondary education and participate in classrooms and after school settings.
 Through working with dedicated faculty to develop teaching skills and knowledge of content and pedagogy, our graduates are prepared to work in urban, diverse, and inclusive settings and serve students as soon as they graduate.

-MTELs, Communication and Literacy
+MTELs, Communication and Literacy (optional)

 Letters of Recommendation

 Statement of purpose; transcripts; résumé, teaching license (if applicable)

 Tuition information is posted on the Bursar’s office website

 This 37-credit program includes courses in both content and pedagogy.
 Students seeking licensure are required to complete a 100-hour pre-practicum and 300-hour practicum in a classroom in their final two semesters.

 This course of study provides a developmental perspective as a starting place, follows with an inquiry into the issues that face contemporary educators and schools, looks at techniques for improving middle and secondary students’ reading and writing across the curriculum, and examines research into methods of teaching middle/secondary school subjects.
 The capstone of the program for the initial licensure is the semester-long supervised practicum and the accompanying portfolio.